 Highways to avoid in Los Angeles include the I-405, I-10, and US-101, especially during peak traffic hours.

-These highways tend to experience high levels of congestion and are more likely to see accidents, making them potentially dangerous for drivers.
+These highways tend to experience high congestion levels and are more likely to see accidents, making them potentially dangerous for drivers.

 To ensure safety in these high-risk areas, obeying traffic laws, maintaining a safe following distance, and staying alert to the actions of other drivers and pedestrians are required.